Bill Nimmo: Career after national television

-After a year working on The Regis Philbin Show in Los Angeles, Nimmo returned to southwest Ohio for the remainder of his life.
+Nimmo moved to Hollywood in 1964, acting in films, in commercials, and on The Regis Philbin Show.
+After a year with Philbin he returned to southwest Ohio for the remainder of his life.
 In 1966-67 he was the emcee on Be Our Guest (WLWT) with future wife Marian Spelman.
 Between 1967 and 1975, he served as the Community Relations Director at the University of Cincinnati, and was the producer of various television and radio shows.
 From 1975 to 1983 he was an associate professor of history at Southern State Community College in Fincastle, Ohio.

 In 1988 he narrated Powel Crosley and the 20th Century, bringing him full circle in his broadcasting career.
 In addition, he was a volunteer broadcaster at WMKV (89.3 MHz FM), hosting the radio show Two on the Aisle and WMKV Goes to the Pops.

+Nimmo graduated cum laude from the University of Cincinnati with a BA degree in American history in August 1970.
+He later earned a master's degree from U.C.

 Personal life

 Nimmo was married three times and had three children.
-He was preceded in death by wives: Helen Matthews (died 1969) Helen Gillette (died 2008) and Marian Spellman (died 2007), and one of his sons, Doug (died 1998).
+He was preceded in death by wives: Helen Matthews (died 1969) Helen Gillette (died 2008) and Marian Spelman, whom he married in 1967 (died 2007), and one of his sons, Doug (died 1998).